What is a shareholder?

 How many shares can a company issue?

 The minimum quantity of shares that a company can issue is one.
 This is common when someone is setting up a limited company as the sole owner and director.
-The Companies Act 2006 does not provide an upper limit, so you can issue as many shares as you like during the incorporation process or after your company has been set up.
+The Companies Act 2006 does not provide an upper limit, so you can issue as many shares as you like, either during or after the incorporation process.

 Can I issue different types of shares?

-You can create and issue any type you like, whether that is during or after company incorporation.
+You can create and issue any type of shares you like, whether that is during or after company incorporation.
 Most companies issue 'Ordinary' shares of equal value, which provide members with equal voting rights and equal profit rights.
 Alternatively, companies can issue multiple types ('classes') and values of shares to provide members with different voting and profit rights.

 How much is a share worth?

 Shares have a nominal value and a market value:

-- The nominal value, which is usually £1 (although this can be set at any value), is the minimum amount a member can, or agrees to pay, to take up a single share.
+- The nominal value, which is usually £1 (although this can be set at any value), is the minimum amount a member agrees to pay to take up a single share.
 The total nominal value of members' shares is the sum they are legally required to pay towards company debts when the business is wound up.
-Therefore, the nominal value represents the 'limited liability' of a company's owners.
+Therefore, it represents the limit of a member's liability.

 - The market value of a share is the amount it is worth when it is sold.
 This will often vary from the nominal value.

 The difference between the nominal value and market value is known as the share ‘premium’.

 How do I register a limited company with multiple share classes?

 This package will also allow you to upload bespoke articles of association, as opposed to adopting Model articles from Companies House.

-Incorporation with Companies House will typically take around 3 to 6 working hours (subject to Companies House workload), and your new company will be ready to trade on the same day.
+The incorporation process will typically take around 3 to 6 working hours to complete, and your new company will be ready to trade as soon as it is approved by Companies House.